 Explore the Career and Professional Development Network Guide for an introduction to the Network and the Registry, as well as talking points for critical resources.

-The Network Guide also features detailed how-to documents that will seamlessly walk administrators and professionals through setting up Registry accounts, submitting documentation, requesting administrative access, applying for scholarships, registering for professional development training and more!
+In addition to the Network Guide is a list of how-to documents that will seamlessly walk administrators and professionals through setting up Registry accounts, submitting documentation, requesting administrative access, applying for scholarships, registering for professional development training and more!

 Keep track of your early education trainings and professional information in one place.
 Review your Registry information, identify areas for growth, and customize your own professional development plan.